 Video of the Day

 Dark chocolate may increase your changes of having kidney stones.
 According to the University of Maryland Medical Center, dark chocolate has oxalates in it.
 This can cause an increase in urinary oxalate excretion, which can increase your risk of forming kidney stones.
 If you are predisposed to kidney stone formation or if you have had a kidney stone in the past, then it is important for you to avoid oxalate consumption in its various forms, including dark chocolate.

 According to the University of Maryland Medical Center and Clemson University, dark chocolate may trigger the symptoms of a migraine.
 Dark chocolate contains a natural chemical called tyramine.
 Tyramine is thought to possibly trigger the migraine headaches, but further studies are needed to understand this relationship better.
 Dark chocolate is also high in sugar and can significantly raise your blood sugar levels.
 According to Harvard University, high blood sugar or hyperglycemia can trigger migraine headaches, as well.
-If you suffer from migraine headaches, dark chocolate may be a food that you should avoid.
+If you experience migraine headaches, dark chocolate may be a food that you should avoid.